All Episodes

 That's how the FBI gets most dirty little secret for y'all.

-Because it's one thing to say, oh, you know, I'm a terrorist blah blah blah, but it's nothing to go back to your foreign country when you've been here the whole time, your whole life is here, and you know, you barely even remember how to speak that language.
+But it's another thing to go back to your foreign country when you've been here the whole time, your whole life is here, and, you know, you barely even remember how to speak that language.

-No one will ever tell y'all that though.
+No one will ever tell y'all that, though.

 No one on YouTube can explain to you in such intricate detail of how law enforcement really works.